wacko/theguidetocuba/en/theview/templates.md

 the `{{}}` tags, like this: `{{ params[:content] }}`.

 Now, have a look at the `home.mote` file.
-The content of this file is what's being rendered when displaying the home page of the application.

-Right now it's showing and embedded version of the Cuba home page.
+The content of this file is rendered when displaying the home page of the application.
+Right now it's showing an embedded version of the Cuba home page.

 ```html
 <iframe src="http://cuba.is" frameborder="0" height="100%" width="100%">